As a community we will embrace diversity as an integral and vital part of everyday life and a cornerstone of the value of our university

 Edward F. and Elizabeth Goodman Rosenberg Professor of Sociology

-Dr. Margaret L. Andersen, Executive Director of the President’s Diversity Initiative, is the Edward F. and Elizabeth Goodman Rosenberg Professor of Sociology.
+Dr. Margaret L. Andersen, Interim Vice-Provost for Faculty Affairs and Diversity, is the Edward F. and Elizabeth Goodman Rosenberg Professor of Sociology.
 She is the author of numerous books focusing on the sociological study of inequality, in particular race and gender inequality. (…Read More) She has served as Vice President of the American Sociological Association and President of the Eastern Sociological Society and recently received the Eastern Sociological Society’s Merit Award.
 She is also the recipient of the American Sociological Association’s Jessie Bernard Award, given annually to someone whose work has expanded the horizons of sociology to include women.
 She currently chairs the National Advisory Board for Stanford University’s Center for the Comparative Study of Race and Ethnicity.
 She has received two teaching awards from the University of Delaware and has served as Vice Provost for Academic Affairs, Dean of the College of Arts and Sciences, Interim Deputy Provost and Associate Provost for Academic Affairs.

 Dr. Nii Attoh-Okine, Department of Civil and Environmental Engineering